testdouble/java-testing-example/README.md

 $ svn co https://github.com/testdouble/java-testing-example
 ```

-Or download a ZIP of master [manually](https://github.com/testdouble/java-testing-example/archive/master.zip) and expand the contents someplace on your system
+Or download a ZIP of main [manually](https://github.com/testdouble/java-testing-example/archive/main.zip) and expand the contents someplace on your system

 ## Prerequisites